 A hard cervical collar is used for spine problems or injuries.
 It limits forward and backward movement more than a soft one does.

 You may get a hard cervical collar after you have used a halo brace.
 A halo brace attaches to your head.
 It provides very stiff support of your neck.

-A cervical collar fits from your chin to your breastbone (sternum).
+A hard cervical collar fits from your chin to your breastbone (sternum).
 It extends from the base of your head down to the top of your back.
 Sometimes, the top of the collar fits tightly around the lower jaw.

 Your doctor can make sure that your cervical collar is the right size and fit.
 This will provide the best support for your spine.